santolucito/Ijscar/index.md

 ![IJSCAR Logo](link-to-logo.png)

 Welcome to the official website of the International Journal of Secondary Computing and Applications Research (IJSCAR).
 IJSCAR is dedicated to publishing high-quality research in the field of secondary computing and applications.
+The term "secondary" refers to secondary education, specifically targeting high school students.

 ## About IJSCAR

 The International Journal of Secondary Computing and Applications Research (IJSCAR) is a peer-reviewed academic journal that focuses on the latest advancements in secondary computing and its applications.
 Our mission is to disseminate cutting-edge research that can contribute to the development and understanding of secondary computing.
+We emphasize student involvement, requiring at least one author per paper to be a high school student.

 ## Editorial Board